Spectral sequence: Spectral sequence from a chain complex

 The most elementary example in the ungraded situation is a chain complex C•.
 An object C• in an abelian category of chain complexes naturally comes with a differential d.
 Let r0 = 0, and let E0 be C•.
-This forces E1 to be the complex H(C•): At the i'th location this is the i'th homology group of C•.
+This forces E1 to be the complex H(C•): At the th location this is the th homology group of C•.
 The only natural differential on this new complex is the zero map, so we let d1 = 0.
 This forces $E_2$ to equal $E_1$, and again our only natural differential is the zero map.
 Putting the zero differential on all the rest of our sheets gives a spectral sequence whose terms are: